wp-plugins/flyzoo/readme.txt

 == Frequently Asked Questions ==

+= Do you offer support? =
+YES.
+We really care about our customers and we **always reply to support requests**.

 = Is it free? =

-Currently we offer both free and **Premium** plans with 14-days free trial.
-Please support us, our **Chat** Premium plans have a brutally honest pricing :)
+We offer affordable plans, **starting as low as $2.9/month** with 14-days free trial.
+All our plans are discounted up to 33% for yearly subscriptions.
+Check out pricing and compare plans here [Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

+= How do I buy a subscription? =
+After you sign up for the 14-days free trial, you can manage your subscription from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)
+You can pay your subscription using PayPal!

-= How do I go online for my users =
+= How do I go online and chat with my users? =

 Just do the following: